blockbridge/blockbridge-kb/guide/kubernetes/index.md

 ```

-Validate that this created the account:
+Validate that the account has been created.

 ```
     == Created account: kubernetes (ACT0762194C40656F03)